Skip to content. | Skip to navigation

 Online Perception Management (OPM)

 What online perception management is to me is a, basically, an online reputation management gig for someone who isn't in trouble but also doesn't yet control their online brand.
 It's mostly high net worth individuals who have spent their entire life being discrete, caring little about fame and focusing on fortune, protecting their families, keeping off of social for legal or board of directors reasons, and who, now, either don't like the way they're portrayed in Google's and Bings SERPs and want to change that.
-It's like an Oline Glow Up.
+It's like an Online Glow Up.

 Buy Yourself a Google Glow-Up!